+I recently found out that my maternal grandfather was probably half-Jewish adding even another layer to my interest in all things Jewish.
 Having been somewhat obsessed with Jewish history for decades, it was only a matter of time until I would eventually choose to tour Auschwitz concentration camp.
 There are several Nazi concentration camps you can visit, but Auschwitz-Birkenau was the deadliest one with the Nazis murdering more than a million people here.

 When people talk about Auschwitz-Birkenau they usually refer to the two main camps.
 But, in fact, there was an entire network of 48 concentration and extermination camps in the vicinity of the Polish town of Oświęcim.
 I had previously visited the Neuengamme concentration camp in Hamburg, Germany, but that visit was not enough to prepare me for my tour of Auschwitz.

 Before I continue to talk about my experience at the two concentration camps, let me give you some suggestions on organizing your trip to Auschwitz from Krakow.
 I found it quite challenging to arrange our tour of Auschwitz.
 Due to the enormous number of visitors every day (9,000 people visit the museums and memorial daily), the museum had to introduce an online registration system which means that you now have to reserve your tickets to Auschwitz I several weeks in advance.